Feline Red Blood CellsThis page contains information on Feline Red Blood Cells for veterinary use.

 The Package Insert is a supplement to the blood and component container labels, as the space on those labels is very limited.

 No MSDS is required for these products.
-This Package Insert is supplied to inform the user of the product use and conform with applicable government regulations.
+The Package Insert is supplied to inform the user of the product use and conform with applicable government regulations.
 This document should be kept on file and readily available to personnel involved in the use of these products.

 Blood and blood components are biologic products and, in the form of cellular products, living feline tissue intended for use in feline patients at the discretion of the attending veterinarian.
 Professional judgment based on clinical evaluations determines the selection of components, dosage, the rate of administration and decisions in situations not covered in this general statement.

 WARNING.
 In spite of serological testing, the risk of transmitting infectious agents to the patient is present.
 Careful donor selection, care, and available laboratory tests do not eliminate the hazard.
 This is especially true regarding feline viruses that do not currently have highly successful diagnostic tests and vaccination agents available.
 Also, septic and toxic reactions can result from transfusion of bacterially contaminated blood and components.
 Such reactions are rare, but may be life threatening.
 In addition, blood components may contain certain immunizing substances other than those indicated on the label.
 For example, Plasma may contain red blood cells and platelets as well as plasma.
-Therefore, this Package Insert as a whole or in part cannot be considered or interpreted as an expressed or implied warranty of the safety or fitness of the described blood or blood component when used for their intended purpose.
+Therefore, the Package Insert as a whole or in part cannot be considered or interpreted as an expressed or implied warranty of the safety or fitness of the described blood or blood component when used for their intended purpose.
 Use of specific blood components as indicated by the individual patient’s clinical condition is needed to prevent inappropriate transfusion.

 Autologous transfusion techniques (such as intraoperative salvage and pre-surgical donation) should be considered whenever feasible in the perioperative setting, to reduce the risks of disease transmission and immune reactions from homologous donations.

-Blood and components described in this Package Insert have been collected from feline donors which are maintained in isolated, controlled access colonies.
+Blood and components described in the Package Insert have been collected from feline donors which are maintained in isolated, controlled access colonies.
 The blood type of each donor is indicated on the product label.
 The colonies receive on site health care, and all animals are current on immunizations to include Rabies, Rhinotracheitis, Calici and Panleukopenia.
 Blood from donors maintained in controlled access colonies generally carries a lower risk of disease transmission than blood from volunteer donors.
 These risks for feline infectious agents cannot be eliminated under the current state of the art and it must be considered that a risk of disease transmission may be present.